-Some models, in addition to the 78 RPM capability that is increasingly difficult to find in a vinyl player today, also feature an FM tuner, built-in CD player, Bluetooth connection for streaming audio from other devices and even DAB+ radio, offering a truly complete solution for listening to music at home.
+Some models also feature an FM tuner, built-in CD player, Bluetooth connection for streaming audio from other devices.
+In addition to the 78 RPM capability that is increasingly difficult to find in a bluetooth record player today.
+Even DAB+ radio, offering a truly complete solution for listening to music at home.

 And if you're looking for a truly unusual design, take a look at Verticalo.
 Our sleek, minimalist, belt-driven vertical turntable with a wooden body and fully automatic start/stop system.
 Not only will it bring a new lustre to your records.
 It will always catch your attention, allowing you to visually savour the flow of your favourite music, groove after groove.